Edinburgh Fringe with Kids: Free Outdoor Shows and the Family-Friendly Acts

 - A liter of orange juice and a tea cake

 Picnic in Princes Street Gardens or the Meadows.
-Budget 8 pounds per family for a meal vs 60 pounds at a restaurant.
+Budget 8 pounds per family for a meal vs 60 at a restaurant.

 What to Pack for Edinburgh in August